Show

 • Local Price : £11275

-Click and use the code 23521 to search for this item on the dealer website Incredibly Rare And Superb 3rd to 2nd Century b.c.
-Falcata or Machaira Sword From the Invasion of Rome in the Punic Wars by The Great General Hannibal & Also The Exact Form of Sword allegedly Used by Alexander The Great
+Click and use the code >23521 to search for this item on the dealer website Incredibly Rare, Superb 3rd to 2nd Century B.C.
+Falcata {Machaira Sword} From the Invasion of Rome Era of the Punic Wars, by The Great General Hannibal.
+It Is Also It Is The Very Same Design of Sword Used by Alexander The Great & His Generals

 • Nation : British